Back to blog

 3. Operating Surplus or Deficit

-Is the HOA bringing in more money than it spends (surplus), or spending more than it takes in (deficit)?
+Is the HOA bringing in more money than it spends, or spending more than it takes in?

-A small surplus (2-5% of revenue) is healthy.
-It provides a cushion for unexpected expenses.
+A small surplus, say 2-5% of revenue, is healthy.
+It gives you a cushion for the unexpected.

 A deficit means the HOA is drawing down its operating reserves or deferring expenses.
-One bad year isn't necessarily catastrophic, but consecutive deficits are a problem.
+One bad year isn't the end of the world.
+But consecutive deficits?
+That's a pattern, and patterns don't fix themselves.

 Look at the insurance line item in the current budget versus the prior year.
-HOA insurance premiums have increased dramatically since 2020 — up 30-50% in many markets, and much more in Florida and coastal areas.
+HOA insurance premiums have gone up dramatically since 2020, up 30-50% in many markets, and much more in Florida and coastal areas.

 5. Ratio of Operating Expenses to Reserve Contributions

-It's like a household that spends its entire paycheck and never puts money into savings.
-Works fine until the car breaks down or the roof leaks.
+It's like a household that blows its entire paycheck every month and never puts a dollar into savings.
+Works fine until the transmission goes or the roof starts leaking.

 Red Flags That Should Make You Nervous